dentarg/auth0-blog/_posts/2017-08-02-creating-your-first-drupal-site-and-adding-authentication.markdown

 Well done!
 You have just built your first site with Drupal.
 As we saw in this tutorial, you can easily add authentication to your Drupal sites/apps.
 This tutorial is designed to help you get started on building your own web sites and applications with Drupal.
 You can leverage the knowledge gained here to build bigger and better web sites.

-In addition, Auth0 can help secure your apps with more than just username-password authentication.
-It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [Single Sign On (SSO)](https://auth0.com/docs/sso), and more.
-[Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.
+In addition, Auth0 can help secure your [B2C](https://auth0.com/b2c-customer-identity-management), [B2B](https://auth0.com/b2b-enterprise-identity-management) and [B2E](https://auth0.com/b2e-identity-management-for-employees) organization with more than just username-password authentication.
+It provides features like [multifactor auth](https://auth0.com/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [Single Sign On (SSO)](https://auth0.com/docs/sso), and more.
+[Sign up](javascript:signup\(\)) today so you can focus on what really matters: growing your business.